-The Muhammad Ali dynasty also known as the House of Muhammad Ali or simply the Alawiyya dynasty was the ruling dynasty of Egypt and Sudan from the 19th to the mid-20th century.
-It is named after its progenitor, Muhammad Ali of Egypt, regarded as the founder of modern Egypt.
+The Muhammad Ali dynasty or the Alawiyya dynasty was the ruling dynasty of Egypt and Sudan from the 19th to the mid-20th century.
+It is named after its progenitor, the Albanian Muhammad Ali, regarded as the founder of modern Egypt.[1]

 House of Muhammad Ali | |